databrickslabs/delta-oms/docs/content/_index.md

 ## How much does it cost ?
-DeltaOMS does not have any **direct cost** associated with it other than the cost to run the jobs on your environment.The overall cost will be determined primarily by the number of Delta Lakehouse objects tracked and frequency of the OMS data refresh.
+DeltaOMS does not have any **direct cost** associated with it other than the cost to run the jobs on your environment.The overall cost will be determined primarily by the scale of Delta Lakehouse objects (Delta transaction log files) tracked and frequency of the OMS data refresh.
 We have found that the additional insights gained from DeltaOMS helps reduce the total cost of ownership through better management and optimization of your data pipelines while providing much improved view on the operational metrics and statistics for the Delta Lakehouse.